-The 4 channels and 9-bit resolution A/D (8-bit accuracy) converter are implemented in this microcontroller.
+The 4 channels and 9-bit resolution A/D converter is implemented in this microcontroller.
 The reference voltage is VDD.
-The A/D converter contains 4 special registers which are; ADRL (20H), ADRH (21H), ADCR (22H) and ACSR (23H).
-The ADRH and ADRL are A/D result register higher-order byte and lower-order byte and are read-only.
-After the A/D conversion is completed, the ADRH and ADRL should be read to get the conversion result data.
+The A/D converter contains 4 special registers; ADRL (20H), ADRH (21H), ADCR (22H) and ACSR (23H).
+The ADRH and ADRL are A/D result register higher-order byte and lower-order byte which are read-only.
+After the A/D conversion is completed, the ADRL, ADRH should be read to get the conversion result data.
 The ADCR is an A/D converter control register, which defines the A/D channel number, analog channel select, start A/D conversion control bit and the end of A/D conversion flag.
-If the users want to start an A/D conversion, define PB configuration, select the converted analog channel, and give START bit a raising edge and a falling edge $(0\rightarrow 1\rightarrow 0)$ .
+If the users want to start an A/D conversion, define PB configuration, select the converted analog channel, and give START bit a raising edge and a falling edge $(0\rightarrow 1\rightarrow 0)$.
 At the end of A/D conversion, the EOCB bit is cleared and an A/D converter interrupt occurs (if the A/D converter interrupt is enabled).
 The ACSR is A/D clock setting register, which is used to select the A/D clock source.